Research ethics is all about integrity, transparency and quality in the design and conduct of your research.

 In any case you should make sure that you are fully aware of the full guidance and regulations of the University of Southampton by reading and understanding the official University of Southampton statement on research ethics.

-If your research is on human participants, their data or biological material then your research will require ethics approval.
-Ethics approval is also required for research involving animals.
-The University also has an Ethics policy on cultural heritage which you should be fully aware of if your research will involve cultural heritage such as artefacts, archaeological materials or sites, manuscripts, rare books, heritage structures.
+- The University has an Ethics policy on cultural heritage which you should be fully aware of if your research will involve cultural heritage such as artefacts, archaeological materials or sites, manuscripts, rare books, heritage structures.

 For more guidance on applying for ethics approval and how to make an ethics approval application look at the information on our Research ethics page.
 Be sure to apply early on at the beginning of your research to minimise any delay to your project.